ccs-amsterdam/middlecat/README.md

 The AuthForm is a component for a Login/Logout screen.
 It is also possible to make a custom screen, for which useMiddlecat returns the signIn and signOut methods and a loading state.

-# Making new clients (R, Python, etc.)
+# Building new clients (R, Python, etc.)

-MiddleCat (mostly) follows the OAuth2.0 protocol, which should have built in support in most programming environments.
+MiddleCat follows the OAuth2.0 protocol, which should have built in support in most programming environments.
 As an example we'll show how to do this with the httr2 package in R.

 ```
 library(httr2)